SumoLogic/sumologic-documentation/docs/integrations/databases/redis.md

    * Configure the Local File Source fields as follows:
       * **Name.** (Required)
       * **Description.** (Optional)
       * **File Path (Required).** Enter the path to your error.log or access.log.
 The files are typically located in /var/log/redis/redis-server.log.
-If you are using a customized path, check the redis.conf file for this information.
+If you're using a customized path, check the redis.conf file for this information.
       * **Source Host.** Sumo Logic uses the hostname assigned by the OS unless you enter a different host name
       * **Source Category.** Enter any string to tag the output collected from this Source, such as **Redis/Logs**.
 (The Source Category metadata field is a fundamental building block to organize and label Sources.
 For details see[ Best Practices](/docs/send-data/design-deployment/best-practices-source-categories).)
    * Fields.
 Set the following fields.
 For more information on fields please see [this document](/docs/manage/fields.md):
       * `component = database`
       * `db_system = redis`
       * `db_cluster = <Your_Redis_Cluster_Name>`
-      * `environment = <Environment_Name>`, such as Dev, QA or Prod. \
+      * `environment = <Environment_Name>`, such as Dev, QA or Prod.
    * Configure the **Advanced** section:
       * **Enable Timestamp Parsing.** Select Extract timestamp information from log file entries.
       * **Time Zone.** Choose the option, **Ignore time zone from log file and instead use**, and then select your Redis Server’s time zone.